spatie/typescript-transformer/docs/usage/annotations.md

 };
 ```

-We can dot better than this, since we know the keys of the array:
+We can do better than this, since we know the keys of the array:

 ```php
 use Spatie\TypeScriptTransformer\Attributes\TypeScript;#[TypeScript]